GoDz3rK/BRA-Addons/README.md

 Many of the addons in this mod are not created by us.
 All rights to original creators.

-We have the authors permissions to redistribute them for our bsolulty NOT COMMERCIAL USE.
+We have the authors permissions to redistribute them for our absolutly NOT COMMERCIAL USE, only for fun.

 Thanks to Radium for the permision to use his addons: